Shrey-Joshi/Robo_Ramsey/README.md

 npm -v
 ```

-In addition to `npm`, you can install the `yarn` package manager as its typically faster and supports many packages as well.
+In addition to `npm`, you can install the `yarn` package manager as it's typically faster and supports many packages as well.

 Run `npm install -g yarn` AFTER installing NPM.